Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Construction of Frame Triplet Database

 \section{Construction of Frame Triplet Database}

 A substantially large amount of training data is necessary to learn block MVs using a deep neural network.
 However, generating a large number of exact block MVs corresponding to each prediction block size used by the encoder is an onerous task, due to the extremely high computational complexity of the associated block matching process.
-In addition, even exact block matching algorithms are impaired by the \textit{aperture problem} at smaller block sizes, as shown in Section \ref{subsec:pred}.
-Therefore, here, we instead propose a self-supervised training approach, which does not require exact block MVs as ground truth data for training the CBT-Net model.
+Moreover, motion estimation is inherently an ill-posed problem, due to the projection of the three dimensional true motion on a two dimensional plane, and the exact MVs between two frames cannot be theoretically determined without involving additional constraints.
+This signifies that even exact block matching algorithms can fail to estimate true motion in the presence of effects such as changes in illumination and occlusion.
+They are also impaired by the \textit{aperture problem} which refers to the ambiguity in inferring the true direction of motion while viewing only a part of a moving object through a small aperture.
+This problem intensifies at smaller block sizes, as shown in Section \ref{subsec:pred}.
+Taking into account the shortcomings of block matching based motion estimation, here we instead propose a self-supervised training approach, which does not require exact block MVs as ground truth data for training the CBT-Net model.
 Instead, triplets of original frames are used to implicitly learn block translations, as elaborated further in Section \ref{sec:framework}.